MatthewDahl66/Data-Wrangling-Project/reports/README.md

-# Reports: Questions and Conclusions
+# Project Report:

-This report covers the 2 research questions we have been able to answer so far.
-It also adds the questions we still have that are unanswered and the challenges we have faced so far in our research so far.
+This report gives an introduction of the project, a data explanation, an analysis of outputs, and a conclusion on our initial research questions we used our data to solve.
+This will give you a written in depth overview of everything we did and accomplished during this project.